 Photo by proxyminder via iStock

-Below, I've listed some nude photography recommended reading to help get your creative ideas flowing.
-Discover what prominent nude photographers have done, identify what you like and don't like, learn a few more tips and tricks, and utilize that knowledge to create nude photos of your own.
+Below, I've listed some nude photography recommended reading to help get your creative ideas flowing for shots of women and men.
+Discover what prominent nude photographers have done, identify what you like and don't like about their examples of nudes, learn a few more tips and tricks, and utilize that knowledge to create nude images of your own.

-Often, finding your unique creative voice is the hardest part of photography.
-The same applies to nude photography, too.
-But developing your personal style is also supremely satisfying because you create things unlike anyone else has created before.
+Often, finding your unique creative voice is the hardest part of being a photographer.
+The same applies to fine art nude photography, too.
+But developing your personal style is also supremely satisfying because you create art unlike anyone else has created before.
 How cool is that?!